tldr-pages/tldr/CLIENT-SPECIFICATION.md

 ## Language

 Pages can be written in multiple languages.
-If a client has access to environment variables, it MUST use them derive the preferred user language as described in the next paragraphs.
+If a client has access to environment variables, it MUST use them to derive the preferred user language as described in the next paragraphs.
 If not, then clients MUST make reasonable assumptions based on the information provided by the environment in which they operate (e.g. consulting `navigator.languages` in a browser, etc.).

-The [`LANG` environment variable](https://www.gnu.org/software/gettext/manual/html_node/Locale-Environment-Variables.html) specifies the user preferred locale (in the form `ll[_CC][.encoding]`).
+The [`LANG` environment variable](https://www.gnu.org/software/gettext/manual/html_node/Locale-Environment-Variables.html) specifies the user's preferred locale (in the form `ll[_CC][.encoding]`).
 The [`LANGUAGE` environment variable](https://www.gnu.org/software/gettext/manual/html_node/The-LANGUAGE-variable.html) specifies a priority list of locales (in the form `l1:l2:...`) that can be used if the locale defined by `LANG` is not available.
 Both `LANG` and `LANGUAGE` may contain the values `C` or `POSIX`, which should be ignored.

-In order to determine the display language, a client MUST:
+To determine the display language, a client MUST:

 1. Check the value of `LANG`.
 If not set, then skip to step 5.
 2. Extract the priority list from `LANGUAGE`.
 If not set, start with an empty priority list.